daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Murders

-You’re an assassin, whether by trade, by inclination, or because it was that or be killed yourself.
+You're an assassin, whether by trade, by inclination, or because it was that or be killed yourself.
 (Someone who Murders might have additional equipment, including three doses of a level 2 blade poison that inflicts 5 points of damage.)

 * Tier 1: Surprise Attack
 * Tier 1: Assassin Skills